YinHk-Notes/javascript-cheatsheet-and-note/problems/Hoisting.md

 ## Hoisting
-> **Hoisting** is JavaScript's default behavior of moving all declarations to the top of the current scope
+> **Hoisting** is JavaScript's default behavior of moving all declarations to the top of the current scope.
+>
+> JavaScript Hoisting refers to the process whereby the interpreter appears to move **the declaration of functions, variables or classes** to the top of their scope, prior to execution of the code.

+- Hoisting allows functions to be safely used in code before they are declared.
+- Function and class declarations are also hoisted.

 ```js
 x = 5;